irenekb/RRI-3D/README.md

 # Modeling the formation of RNA-RNA interactions in 3D

 ## Background and Motivation
   <div>Interactions between RNAs are an essential mechanism in cell regulation processes in all domains of life.
 In many cases, knowledge of the secondary (2D) structure is sufficient to understand the function of an RNA.
-There are already computationally efficient 2D tools for predicting reasonably accurate RNA structures that can easily be embedded in a 3D tertiary structure.
-However, when there are interactions or pseudoknots in the structure, predictions can be sterically infeasible or kinetically inaccessible.
-This is especially important when we want to observe RNA-RNA interaction trajectories.</div>
+There are already computationally efficient 2D tools for predicting reasonably accurate RNA structures,which can easily be embedded in a 3D tertiary structure.
+However, if there are interactions or pseudoknots in the structure, predictions may be sterically infeasible or kinetically inaccessible, which is particularly important if we want to observe RNA-RNA interaction trajectories.</div>
   <br />

 ## THE PIPELINE
-  <div>Our computational pipeline can be used to decide whether pseudoknots or interactions proposed by 2D prediction are indeed sterically feasible and kinetically reachable.
-While 3D modeling of RNAs remains computationally challenging, our designed pipeline is efficient by using coarse grained representations to model 3D conformation changes as a series of small steps.
-At the end the models can be translated back to an atomic resolution and offer a detailed insight into the structural dynamics of a kissing hairpin formation.</div> <br />
+  <div>Our computational pipeline can be used to decide whether pseudoknots or interactions proposed by 2D prediction are indeed sterically feasible and kinetically accessible.
+While 3D modelling of RNAs remains computationally challenging, our designed pipeline is efficient by using coarse-grained representations to model 3D conformational changes as a series of small steps.
+At the end the models can be translated back to an atomic resolution, providing a detailed insight into the structural dynamics of a kissing hairpin formation.</div> <br />

   <img src="pipeline_overview.png" alt="Overview">